ABOUT THE PROJECT

 Native peoples have burst into the consciousness of many Americans over the course of the last year.
 From the organizing power against racist Native sports mascots, major victories against oil pipelines that undermine Tribal sovereignty, and the McGirt v.
 Oklahoma Supreme Court decision that affirmed Native lands, Native peoples have interrupted the dominant narrative of who we are in the 21st Century.
-The Indigenous Futures Survey (IFS) is the largest research project ever conducted in Indian Country with participation from over 6,400 Native peoples from across the country, representing 401 tribes and from all 50 states with a diverse and representative sample across age, gender and geography.
+The Indigenous Futures Survey (IFS) is the largest research project ever conducted in Indian Country with participation from over 6,400 Native peoples from across the country, representing 401 tribes and from all 50 states with a diverse and representative sample across age, gender, and geography.

-REPORT: From Protests to the Ballot Box, and Beyond: Building Indigenous Power
+From Protests to the Ballot Box, and Beyond: Building Indigenous Power

 As we face the election of a lifetime, it’s imperative that Native peoples, perspectives, and issues are present in conversations about the future of this country.
 This report shows that Native peoples vote and are politically active and engaged in the democratic process in a variety of ways.
 However, many feel as though the voices of our community are not being heard and that our individual and community’s needs and priorities are not being addressed.
 Like many other communities, Indigenous peoples do not trust the US government and are worried about the direction of the country.
 Priorities for respondents include improving mental health, caring for tribal elders, and addressing violence against women, children, girls, and LGBTQ2S+ individuals.
 Learn more about the results of the survey by downloading the report below.